dell/csm-docs/content/v1/csidriver/installation/offline/_index.md

 1. Copy the offline bundle file created from the previous step to a system with access to an image registry available to your Kubernetes/OpenShift cluster
 2. Expand the bundle file by running `tar xvfz <filename>`
 3. Run the `csi-offline-bundle.sh` script and supply the `-p` option as well as the path to the internal registry with the `-r` option
+    - For Operator installs, the `csm-offline-bundle.sh` script will be found in the `scripts` directory

 The script will then perform the following steps:
   - Load the required container images into the local system